Vermont: Fall Foliage

 Early risers may opt for a brief self-guided history walk along Norwich’s Main Street before breakfast at the inn’s terrace dining room.
 Following this refreshing start to your day, you depart for a walk along the Ompompanoosuc River, eventually reaching the Union Village Dam.
 The dam was built in 1950 as part of a system of 16 dams and reservoirs to control flooding along the Connecticut River and its tributaries.
 This walk offers a window into the history of Vermont’s industries, as you pass the foundation of an old woolen mill and the sites of former farms and homesteads.
 A multitude of birds and other wildlife inhabit the mature hardwood forest surrounding the dam.

 Next, a short but scenic drive brings you over a covered bridge into Thetford, a town made of six villages lining the Connecticut River.
 The town is home to the nation’s oldest secondary school, Thetford Academy.
 In East Thetford, you visit the Cedar Circle Farm—an organic farm and education center whose mission is to raise awareness about the importance of local agriculture and increase access to affordable healthy produce.
-After a private farm tour, you enjoy a picnic lunch provided by your guides.
+After a private farm tour, you enjoy a picnic lunch provided by your leaders.

 Tonight’s dinner is on your own in nearby Hanover, New Hampshire (a short five-minute drive from your accommodation).